-2.1 oClingo
+A. oClingo

-A classical ASP system, such as gringo/clasp, is designed to solve problems in an one-shot procedure: it takes a problem encoding as input, computes the answer sets and terminates afterwards.
-Since this approach does not fully embrace the needs of modern dynamic domains, such as robotics, a reactive ASP solver, oClingo, was developed that additionally takes external data streams into account.
-Such a stream is represented there by an online progression, a sequence of events, i.e., data updates and inquiries, given in the form of ASP ground facts and integrity constraints.
+A classical ASP system, such as gringo/clasp [9], [8], is designed to solve problems in a one-shot procedure: it takes a problem encoding as input, computes the answer sets and terminates afterwards.
+Since this approach does not fully embrace the needs of modern dynamic domains, such as robotics, a reactive ASP solver, oClingo [7], [6], was developed that additionally takes external data streams into account.
+Such a stream is represented there by an online progression, a sequence of events and inquiries given in the form of ASP ground facts and integrity constraints.
 The general problem itself is described by a reactive logic program, an ASP program that is partitioned into three parts: a base part describing static knowledge, and an incremental as well as a volatile part which both contain rule schemata based on a discrete time (integer) parameter.
 The role of the incremental part is to symbolize accumulated knowledge over increasing time, whereas the volatile part only holds information that specifically concerns the current point in time.
 All in all, a reactive logic program formulates the persistent knowledge and, thus, acts as the offline counterpart to an online progression.
-We will further illustrate these concepts by examples in Section 4.